Vinodhkannan-redhat/mastering_git/mastering-git/readme.md

 ## Mastering GIT
 This repository contains notes and examples for mastering git.
 	- md means markdown
+	- *I've have making some editing in the md file*
+	- also ive created branch intending to create conflict.

 #### Thank You